inerciapt/2020_inercia_pt/README.md

 # TODO

-update website with new colorscheme
+update website with new colorscheme and credit flopine for bg image

 different announcement pages